-Sure, this air cleaner isn’t cheap but we’re willing to splash out for performance of this calibre.
+Sure, this air cleaner isn’t cheap but we’re willing to splash out for performance of this caliber.
 Not only can it filter out ultrafine particles, allergens, volatile organic compounds, and nitrogen dioxide, but this luxury air cleaner is also able to automatically sense air pollution and then initiate the air purification process.
 It also offers helpful reports on air quality levels on the LCD display.
 Genius.

-Pet, dust, smoke, pollen, and mould spores—this air purifier can capture it all, and then project the purified air throughout your whole room.
+Pet, dust, smoke, pollen, and mold spores—this air purifier can capture it all, and then project the purified air throughout your whole room.
 Over 77 gallons per second, in fact, while 350-degree oscillation means no corner goes untouched.